-31 Directive 2000/31/EC of the European Parliament and of the Council of 8 June 2000 on certain legal aspects of information society services, in particular electronic commerce, in the Internal Market ('Directive on electronic commerce'); https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=celex%3A32000L0031.
+34 Directive 2000/31/EC of the European Parliament and of the Council of 8 June 2000 on certain legal aspects of information society services, in particular electronic commerce, in the Internal Market ('Directive on electronic commerce');

-32 Article 2, para. f of the DSA proposal declares that a 'mere conduit' service consists of the transmission in a communication network of information provided by a recipient of the service, or the provision of access to a communication network.
+35 Article 3, para. g(i) of the DSA declares that a 'mere conduit' service consists of the transmission in a communication network of information provided by a recipient of the service, or the provision of access to a communication network.